Francesco-Ranieri/price-oracle/README.md

 In order to retrived live data, the Kraken API's are queried by the system on a daily basis.
 The fresh data are used as enrichment to the past data to evaluate the models performances and retrain them when necessary.

 ##### SMA

+In order to try to improve the models performances, some indicators were computed on the data.
+These indicators are the **Simple Moving Average** (SMA) with different window sizes.
+SMA is a technical analysis indicator that smooths out price data by creating a constantly updated average price.
+This provides the model with insights on the trend of the price further than the single day price or the chosen sequence lenght fed to the model.

+SMA are computed with the following window sizes: 5, 10, 20, 50, 100, 200.
+In this case, the window size represent days.

 ### Clustering